 The view of Non-Objective Reality (NOR) is that the mind’s abstract modeling of reality amounts to an artificially divisive segmentation of perceptual data such that the model thereby conceived is a vastly simplified version populated by relatively discrete components generically referred to as things – the supposed component parts of reality.
 NOR challenges the wisdom of this approach.

 Modern life is demanding.
 Civilization’s complexity involves reckoning with multiple social structures, managing a host of societal obligations, and coping with relentless change.
 Social inclusion requires far more than simply securing life’s essentials in the manners our ancestors did.

 Little of this would exist had technology not enabled massive changes that progressively transformed human life beyond anything previously imagined.
 However, evolutionary theory dictates human genetic evolution has not kept pace with such change, and we have therefore created a world alien to our genetic adaptations.
 At what cost?

 Non-Objective Reality (NOR), as its name suggests, is a critique of the objective view of the world.
 However, it is not one of the increasing challenges to objectivity that reflexively dismisses whatever risks offending people’s feelings.
 There is no attempt in NOR to for example, silence science, or to argue feelings inherently carry more weight – albeit, science is heavily criticized and feelings are given more credence than conventional objectivity generally allows.

 Physics relies heavily on measuring some aspect or behavior of whatever is studied.
-But the accuracy and authenticity involved are more dubious than commonly recognized – with consequences for the trustworthiness of everyday ideas.
+But the accuracy and authenticity of the process are more dubious than commonly recognized – with consequences for the trustworthiness of both physics and everyday ideas.